12 Best Ways to Heat a Garage in the Winter

 Whether the garage is the place where you tinker or you do more serious work, you’ll want to be comfortable in winter.
 When searching for a heat source you’ll come across many options including a propane appliance.
 Propane, an affordable heat source, also delivers great warmth.
 With a propane heater you can go big or small, depending on your needs.
 With this type of heater you add the fuel to the appliance and begin to instantly warm your space.
 The unit typically provides an automatic setting or manual ignition.
 Their affordability and mobility make them a great option for warming up your space.

 If you’re looking for a primary way to heat your garage in winter consider the radiant electric ceiling panel.
 These 1-in.-thick panels mount on the ceiling and can be an energy-efficient option that heats up quickly and cools down just as fast.
 Plus, if your garage not only needs to function well, but look good, you can’t go wrong with these ceiling-slimming panels.

 Consider a Mounted Electric Heater

 Bigger than a portable space heater, a wall-mounted electric heater is among the best ways to heat your garage space in winter.
 Here you’re typically looking at installing a 240-volt hard-wired unit.
 Another plus—these wall-mounted heaters can be easier to install than a forced-air heating system, so you may not need to call in a professional for help.
-If you go with this kind of heater, here are some DIY tips for mounting a heater on a wall to help you.

 Portable Space Heater